tuberry/light-dict/README.md

 # Light Dict
-Lightweight extension for instant action to primary selection, especially optimized for Dictionary look-up.
+Lightweight extension for instant action to primary selection, especially optimized for Dictionary lookup.

 >L, you know what?
 The Shinigami only eat apples. —— *Light Yagami*<br>
 [![license]](/LICENSE)